-The motor does not operate while the camera is OFF or when the camera is OFF due to the use of the auto power off function.
+The motor does not operate while the camera is OFF or when the camera is OFF due to the auto power off function.
 Therefore, users must be aware of the following points.

-- Manual focus adjustments are not possible. - During zooming, delayed focus will occur.
+- Manual focusing is not possible. - During zooming, inaccurate focusing may occur.